nikita-padey/nikita-padey/README.md

 In addition to my professional pursuits, I've embraced the role of a "content creator" within the technology sphere.
 My approach is distinct; I aim to offer a fresh perspective on tech, blending insights with a dash of humor.

 Outside of the professional environment, I nurture a unique passion: creating "art" using exclusively CSS.
-This activity not only sharpens my technical prowess but also allows me to blend programming and creativity in a uniquely captivating way.<\p>
+This activity not only sharpens my technical prowess but also allows me to blend programming and creativity in a uniquely captivating way.</p>
 <h3 align="left">Languages and Tools:</h3>
 <p align="left">